-Emissions of HFC-134a from stock in insulating foam in fridges and freezers contribute with 4.7 per cent and emissions of HFC-134a and HFC-404A from transport refrigeration contribute with 2.5 per cent of the total GWP contribution.
+Emissions of HFC-134a from stock in insulating foam in fridges and freezers contribute with only 1.3 per cent and emissions of HFC-134a and HFC-404A from transport refrigeration contribute with 3.5 per cent of the total GWP contribution.

-The total HFC's contribution is estimated to comprise 83.3 per cent of the overall GWP contribution in 2013, Emissions of SF6 comprise 15.7 per cent and emissions of PFCs contribute with 1 per cent of the total emission.
+The total HFC's contribution is estimated to comprise 86.4 per cent of the overall GWP contribution in 2016, emissions of $SF_6$ is 13 per cent and emissions of PFCs contribute with less than 0.6 percent.